pkioverheid/g4-trial/README.md

 This will attempt to localize the appropriate certificate profile.
 If none or multiple are found an error is shown.
 Use the `--profile` flag to manually select the certificate profile to use.

 Alternatively you can override the information provided in the CSR (except for the public key).
-Create an enrollment file and provide it to `sign-cert.py` using the `--enrollment` flag.
+Create an enrollment file as described in [Option 1](#option-1-fauxtsp-generates-key-pairs-) and provide it to `sign-cert.py` using the `--enrollment` flag.

 ## Revocations

-When CA certificates are created, an associated Certificate Revocation List (CRL) is automatically created.
+When CA certificates are created, an associated Certificate Revocation List (CRL) must be created.
 By default no certificates are revoked.
 However, to test revocation checking, you may want to generate some certificates and revoke them.

 Each CA certificate will have a corresponding file in the `revocations` directory.
 For example: